-The Foreign Relations of Elizabeth I (New York: Palgrave Macmillan, 2011)
+The Foreign Relations of Elizabeth I (New York: Palgrave Macmillan, 2011).
+2nd revised

 Articles and Book Chapters

-"Introduction" and "Why Prince George of Denmark di dnot become a King of England) in The Man Behind
+“Introduction” and “Why Prince George of Denmark did not become a King of England” in

 “William Fleetwood and the Itinerarium ad Windsor” and “The Itinerarium ad Windsor

-and English Queenship” in The Name of a Queen: William Fleetwood’s
+and English Queenship” (co-authored with Carole Levin) in The Name of a Queen:

-Itinerarium ad Windsor, ed.
-Dennis Moore and Charles Beem (New York: Palgrave
+William Fleetwood’s Itinerarium ad Windsor, ed.
+Dennis Moore and Charles Beem

 “The Pastimes of George Ferrers: Reconstructing the Life and Career of a Tudor